 There is no doubt that the cryptocurrency market is booming right now.
 The increased coverage in mainstream media is helping to reach a far wider audience than before, and this is fuelling widespread interest.
 Not a day goes by where I am not engaged in a conversation about investing in bitcoin and alternative coins (outside of my professional capacity).
-Even a recent visit to my doctor landed up in bitcoin investment discussion.
+Even a recent visit to my doctor landed up in a bitcoin investment discussion.
 Ultimately, the question will be raised, “So, should I hire a cryptocurrency advisor?”

 The answer is that dreaded non-committal, “It depends.”
 In order to decide whether you should be looking for a cryptocurrency professional to advise you on investment, you need to evaluate yourself against a few criteria.
 Ready?